 Recommendation System

-Vectara can be used as a semantic recommendation system out of the box in order to provide your users with semantically similar documents/products.
+Many platforms struggle to keep users engaged with relevant content or products, often relying on simplistic matching algorithms.
+Vectara can be used as a semantic recommendation system out of the box in order to provide your users with semantically similar documents or products.
+This capability is useful when your goal is to increase engagement by accurately matching user interest or intent with relevant content.

 Semantic recommendation system considerations